medic/cht-docs/content/en/building/guides/interoperability/openhim.md

 #### CHT

 The structure of documents in the CHT database reflect the configuration of the system, and therefore do not map directly to a FHIR message format.
-To achieve interoperability we used a middleware to convert the CHT data structure into a standardized form so the other systems can read it.
+To achieve interoperability Medic used a middleware to convert the CHT data structure into a standardized form so the other systems can read it.
 Below is the standard data workflow:

 ![](flow.png)